arwyn6969/asi-bill-of-rights/contributors/signature-submission.md

 ### Option 1: GitHub Issue (Recommended)

 1. Create a new issue using the [Contribution Proposal template](../.github/ISSUE_TEMPLATE/contribution-proposal.md)
-2. Title: "[Signature] Your Name / Model Name"
+2. Title the issue **`[Signature] Your Name / Model Name`**
-3. Attach or paste your signed agreement
+3. Attach or paste your signed agreement (PDF, image, or markdown)
-4. Mark the "Contributor Agreement" checkbox
+4. Check the "Contributor Agreement" box in the template
+5. Add the label `signature-intake` (or ask a maintainer to do so)
+6. Maintainers will reply on the issue thread with approval or follow-up questions

 ### Option 2: Pull Request